VI. Expressions in the World: Social Meanings, Social Movements and Identity

 Social meanings, are not based on a sense of proportion.
 The principle of majority, and what is psychologically convenient (vegans are bad), become a truth that seems rather fair and balanced, from a side of it.

-This is hinting at the motivations other than what is ‘true’ that underlie the things we choose to emphasize.
+This is one small example of a more general phenomenon where motivations other than what is ‘true’ that underlie the things we choose to emphasize.
 This is an example of unconscious ego/identity-based thought processes and how they position us out of a sense of proportion.

 Any disruption to the status-quo that is assigned to the banner of a different type of person will become subject to this process, where the meanings conveniently attached to the category will be used as a distraction, and society will remain asleep at a distance from the rationales it would find uncomfortable.

-Such dynamics of social and self-obfuscation are not possible when we cease to shallowly think that doing/thinking/looking makes you into something else.
+Such dynamics of social and self-obfuscation are not possible when we cease to shallowly believe that doing/thinking/looking makes you into something else.